-The enslaved population at Mount Vernon did not meekly accept their bonded lot in life.
+The enslaved population at Mount Vernon did not meekly accept their bondage.
 Many resisted slavery in a variety of ways, differing in intensity and methodology.
 Among the less obvious methods of resistance were actions such as feigning illness, working slowly, producing shoddy work, and misplacing or damaging tools and equipment.
 The major advantage of these seemingly "passive" tactics was that they were often difficult for George Washington and his managers to observe and prove.
-Further, almost any slave regardless of age or physical prowess could utilize these methods of protest.1
+Further, almost any enslaved person, regardless of age or physical prowess, could utilize these methods of protest.1

 On the opposite end of the resistance spectrum were more active and noticeable actions such as theft, arson, sabotage of crops, and running away.
-While these actions might be especially satisfying for a frustrated slave to carry out, they also carried far greater risk of detection and punishment.
-Theft was one of the most frequently mentioned acts of visible slave resistance in George Washington's personal papers.
-Over the years slaves at Mount Vernon were accused of stealing a wide variety of objects, including tools, fabrics, yams, raw wool, wine, rum, milk, butter, fruits, meats, corn, and potatoes.
+While these actions might be especially satisfying for a frustrated person to carry out, they also carried a far greater risk of detection and punishment.
+Theft was one of the most frequently mentioned acts of visible resistance in George Washington's personal papers.
+Over the years, enslaved workers at Mount Vernon were accused of stealing a wide variety of objects, including tools, fabrics, yams, raw wool, wine, rum, milk, butter, fruits, meats, corn, and potatoes.

 Mary V. Thompson